liyunhaocn/npsvrp/README.md

 It is important to note that all the vehicle routing variants covered with HGS until now were static, i.e., all information was known at the start of the solution process.
 The EURO Meets NeurIPS 2022 Vehicle Routing Competition goes beyond this scope, as the delivery requests are revealed dynamically in the dynamic problem variant.
 Extending a static solver to deal with dynamic requests is a significant challenge.
 The baseline request dispatch strategies provided in this quickstart provide initial starting strategies to do this extension, but many additional strategies and improvements are likely possible.

-The implemented baseline strategies are *greedy*, *lazy* and *random*.
+The heuristic baseline strategies are *greedy*, *lazy* and *random*.
 Greedy will dispatch all requests in each epoch, while lazy will dispatch only must-go requests.
 Random will dispatch the must-go requests, and will dispatch each of the other requests with 50% probability (independently).
 Additionally, we provide an *oracle* 'baseline' that solves the problem in hindsight, i.e. it uses future information (by resetting the environment), to solve the problem offline in hindsight, using HGS with an extra constraint to respect the release times for requests.
 This oracle is NOT a valid strategy, as the solver should not reset the environment, but it can be used e.g. for imitation learning.
 Note that the oracle is not always better than the other baselines, as the hindsight problem is quite large and difficult to optimize, while the HGS algorithm was not specifically designed for this purpose.

+We also provide two machine learning baselines for the dispatching strategy: [supervised](baselines/supervised) and [DQN](baselines/dqn) which can be used as a starting point for machine learning based strategies.
+For both methods we provide pretrained models for quick testing, but these have not been trained for very long and the performance can likely be improved (the DQN model actually learned the greedy policy).
+For more info on how to train and test the machine learning baselines, read [baselines/supervised/README.md](baselines/supervised/README.md) or [baselines/dqn/README.md](baselines/dqn/README.md).

 * [1] [Vidal et al., Operations Research, 60(3), 611-624, (2012)](https://www.cirrelt.ca/DocumentsTravail/CIRRELT-2011-05.pdf)
 * [2] [Vidal, Computers & Operations Research, 140, 105643, (2022)](https://arxiv.org/pdf/2012.10384.pdf)